Willebrord Snellius

-Willebrord Snellius (born Willebrord Snel van Royen (13 June 1580 – 30 October 1626), commonly known simply as Snellius and Snell, was a Dutch astronomer and mathematician.
+Willebrord Snellius (born Willebrord Snel van Royen, also Willebrord van Roijen Snell (13 June 1580 – 30 October 1626), commonly known simply as Snellius and Snell, was a Dutch astronomer and mathematician.

-Snell is best known for the law of refraction of light known as Snell's law, his pioneering work in survey known as Snellius's triangulation, and the Snellius–Pothenot problem, a means in planar trigonometry of finding an unknown point from known ones.
+Snell is best known for discovering the law of refraction of light, now known as Snell's law, his pioneering work in survey known as Snellius's triangulation, and the Snellius–Pothenot problem, a means in planar trigonometry of finding an unknown point from known ones.

-Despite being commonly attributed to Snell, the law of refraction was discovered by the Persian scientist Ibn Sahl around 984 AD.
+Despite being commonly attributed to Snell, the law of refraction was first discovered by the Persian scientist Ibn Sahl around 984 AD.

 Early life

-Willebrord Snellius was born in Leiden, Netherlands.
-In 1613 he succeeded his father, Rudolph Snel van Royen (1546–1613) as professor of mathematics at the University of Leiden.
+Willebrord Snellius was born Willebrord Snel van Royen on 13 June 1580 in Leiden, in the Dutch Republic.
+He was the eldest of three children of the mathematician Rudolph Snel van Royen, a professor of mathematics at the University of Leiden.
+His mother, Machteld Cornelisdochter, came from a leading family in Oudewater.
+He was named after his paternal grandfather.

+He had two younger brothers, Jacob and Hendrik, who both died before adulthood.

+Snellius is recorded under several forms of his name.
+His family name appears as "Snel" or "Snel van Royen", while the Latinized form "Willebrordus Snellius" was used in his publications.

+He received his early education at a school run by his father and was introduced to mathematics at a young age.
+Although his father initially intended him to study law, he developed a stronger interest in mathematics.

+He studied at the University of Leiden, where he was influenced by the mathematician Ludolph van Ceulen.
+He also travelled through several European countries before returning to Leiden.

+After his father's death in 1613, Snellius succeeded him as professor of mathematics at the University of Leiden.